About the Project

 We have developed cohort-wide repositories of ‘–omics’ data from various participants’ tissue samples such as blood, fat and vessels using state-of-the-art techniques to allow wide-ranging hypothesis testing, exploratory analysis and data integration.
 Then to validate the disease biomarker candidates or drug targets generated from the discovery phase we have established biobanks of primary cells isolated from the aforementioned participants’ tissues available for students to perform all the necessary in vitro validation assays including pre-adipocytes from AT and vascular cells from human vessels.
 Moreover, for in vivo validation assays we have multiple mouse models.
-Our approach led us to demonstrate that AT can secrete a large number of active molecules able to affect cardiovascular redox state in a paracrine and endocrine manner (Akoumianakis Science Transl Med 2019).
+Our approach led us to demonstrate that AT can secrete a large number of active molecules able to affect cardiovascular redox state in a paracrine and endocrine manner (Akoumianakis Science Transl Med 2019 and Akoumianakis Science Transl Med 2020).
 We have also discovered novel “inside to outside” signals from the cardiovascular system to the AT that drive the biology of epicardial/perivascular adipocytes, which “sense” cardiovascular inflammation and oxidation modifying their adipogenic capacity and secretory profile; these bi-directional communication channels play a role in the cardiovascular complications of obesity/insulin resistance and diabetes.

 The basic science project we are offering aims to investigate the molecular effects of new therapeutics such as SGLT2 inhibitors on cardiovascular biology, by performing ex vivo experiments in human arteries and myocardial tissue, as well as primary cardiovascular cells and adipocytes.
 Clinical trials have suggested that SGLT2 inhibitors can reduce cardiovascular risk in diabetic patients; however, their role in the cross-talk between AT and the cardiovascular system has not been established yet.
 Hence, this project aims to explore this important gap in our knowledge, providing mechanistic insights on SGLT2 signalling as a therapeutic target to prevent cardiovascular disease progression in diabetes.